ChelleAmon/Portfolio-2023/README.md

 # Portfolio 2023

 ## Description
 My online portfolio showcasing the technologies and skills I gained during my apprenticeship and some projects I have worked on.

+## Wiki
+Here is the link to view my wiki page.
+You will see my journey in making the portfolio site.
+[Click here to go to the Wiki page](https://github.com/ChelleAmon/Portfolio-2023/wiki)

 ## Technologies used on this project
 * Typescript